scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 pressure trace is then processed to extract the ignition delay.

 In this paper, the design and operation of a software package to process the pressure data collected from RCMs is described.
-Our package, called UConnRCMPy :cite:`uconnrcmpy`, is designed to enable reproducible analysis of the data acquired from the RCM at the University of Connecticut (UConn).
+Our package, called UConnRCMPy :cite:`uconnrcmpy`, is designed analyze the data acquired from the RCM at the University of Connecticut (UConn).
 Despite the initial focus on data from the UConn RCM, the package is designed to be extensible so that it can be used for data in different formats while providing a consistent interface to the user.

+Recognizing that reproducible research is an important goal for the scientific community :cite:`NatureEds2016`, and that the code used to process experimental data is an important part of reproducing research, the primary goal of UConnRCMPy is to enable consistent, reproducible analysis of RCM data.
+Thus, UConnRCMPy offers a convenient and citable interface to all of the features required to process standard RCM data including:

+* Filtering and smoothing the raw voltage recorded from the hardware data acquisition system (DAQ)
+* Converting the voltage trace into a pressure trace using settings recorded from the RCM
+* Processing the pressure trace to determine parameters of interest in reporting the experiments, including the ignition delay and machine-specific effects on the experiment
+* Conducting simulations utilizing the experimental information to calculate the temperature during the experiment

-First, this paper will introduce the fundamentals of RCM operation and data processing.
-Then, the implementation of UConnRCMPy will be described, including the use of many packages from the scientific Python software ecosystem.
-Finally, a brief demonstration of the use of UConnRCMPy and its extensibility will be given.
+This paper serves to describe some of the important aspects of RCM data processing, particularly the choices that the operator must make that are rarely documented.
+In addition, as a complement to the in-source documentation, this paper documents the design choices and interface of UConnRCMPy.
+First, this paper introduces the fundamentals of RCM operation and data processing.
+Then, the implementation of UConnRCMPy is described, including the use of many packages from the scientific Python software ecosystem.
+Finally, a brief demonstration of the use of UConnRCMPy and its extensibility is given.

 Background
 ----------